codisteinborn/ConcertApp/README.md

 Instructions -

-Login:  Click the Login button to authorize SpotYourShow to access your Spotify account data.
+Login:  Click the Login button to authorize ShowSpotter to access your Spotify account data.
 If you do not have a Spotify account, you will be allowed to create one at this time.

 ![Login Screen](css/PicofLoginScreenRM.png)